Where are they now? The last 10 Man Utd academy grads SAF gave debuts

 The defender made just three more appearances for the Red Devils, notably conceding an injury-time penalty which was converted by Eden Hazard to send a League Cup tie at Stamford Bridge to extra-time, with Chelsea eventually running out 5-4 victors in a crazy game.

-An underwhelming spell at Leeds followed, and the 28-year-old now plays in League One with Plymouth.
+An underwhelming spell at Leeds followed, and the 31-year-old now plays in Australia’s A-League with Wellington Phoenix.

 The third of four debutants from that Newcastle game, it may have been Brady’s only run-out for the senior side, but he has subsequently proved by far the most successful of the quartet.

-Injuries have thwarted his progress in recent years, but the midfielder has established himself in the Premier League with Hull, Norwich and Burnley while becoming a key figure for the Republic of Ireland.
+Injuries have thwarted his progress in recent years and limited his playing time at Bournemouth, but the midfielder has established himself in the Premier League with Hull, Norwich and Burnley while becoming a key figure for the Republic of Ireland.

 The final player handed his debut against Newcastle, Vermijl hung around at Old Trafford until 2015 before dropping into the Championship with Sheffield Wednesday and Preston.